GeoffAAA/-contacts-crud/README.md

 - Optimized database queries with proper indexing
 - Asset optimization via Vite

-### Known Limitations
-- Search is case-sensitive (can be improved with database collation)
+- Search case-sensitivity depends on your database collation (SQLite default is case-insensitive)
 - No bulk operations (can be added as enhancement)
 - No export functionality (can be added as enhancement)
 - No soft deletes (can be added as enhancement)